 Welcome to the Division of Academic Affairs

 The Division is organized into colleges, with over fifty discipline-related departments, the University Library, academic support units, and central academic administrative offices.
-The Division also encompasses six central academic administrative offices.
-These are Academic Resources; EOP/Educational Opportunity Program; Faculty Affairs; Graduate Studies, Research and International Programs; Institutional Research and Planning; and Undergraduate Studies.
+The Division also encompasses six central academic administrative offices: Academic Resources and Planning, EOP/Educational Opportunity Program, Faculty Affairs, Research and Graduate Studies, Institutional Research, and Undergraduate Studies.

-Additionally, the following are major function and academic support areas within the Division: Admissions and Records, Articulation, Accreditation, Academic Advising, the Learning Resource Center, Research Centers and Institutes, CSUN at Channel Islands, CELT/Center for Excellence in Learning and Teaching, PACE/Program for Adult College Education, the Center for Community Service Learning, University Assessment, the University Honors Program, and the University Catalog.
+Additionally, the following are major function and academic support areas within the Division: Admissions and Records, Articulation, Accreditation, Academic Advising, the Learning Resource Center, Research Centers and Institutes, CELT/Center for Excellence in Learning and Teaching, the Center for Community Service Learning, University Assessment, the University Honors Program, and the University Catalog.

 Academic Resources and Planning - Ms. Diane Stephens, Associate Vice President